FACTBOX-Highlights of Canada's stimulus measures to fight coronavirus outbreak

-* Export Development Canada and Business Development Bank to get additional C$12.5 billion ($8.9 billion) to provide guaranteed loans to small-and medium-sized businesses.
+* Export Development Canada and Business Development Bank to get additional C$12.5 billion ($8.82 billion) to provide guaranteed loans to small- and medium-sized businesses.

+* Canada will cover up to 75% of payroll wages for all enterprises and charities with a revenue loss of 30% or more due to the coronavirus outbreak.
+The wage subsidy, which will not depend on a business' size, will be capped at C$847 a week per worker. *Small businesses and not-for-profits will have access to interest-free loans of up to C$40,000.
+The program is expected to provide C$25 billion of support, with loans fully guaranteed and funded by the Canadian government.
+Anyone who pays the loan off by Dec.
+31, 2022, will see 25% loan forgiveness up to C$10,000.

+* GST, HST payments and customs duties due at the end of March, April and May are now deferred until the end of June. * Finance Minister Bill Morneau told reporters the wage subsidy, loan programs and tax deferral represent C$65 billion in direct support and an additional C$30 billion in deferred taxes.

 * Extends the tax filing deadline for individuals to June 1, and allows all taxpayers to defer, until after Aug.
 31, 2020, the payment of any income tax amounts that become owing on or after March 18 and before September 2020. *Allows all businesses to defer, until after Aug.
 31, 2020, the payment of any income tax amounts that become owing on or after March 18 and before September 2020.